 - Victoria Express Train

 You can buy your ticket at the train station direct in Hanoi or Sapa, or pre-purchase online.
-It’s best to reserve your spot earlier, specially if you’re looking for a private VIP cabin.
+It’s best to reserve your spot earlier, especially if you’re looking for a private VIP cabin.

 - Hanoi Train Station – Gate B